-For centuries, components of the cannabis plant have been used experimentally in the medical field.
+For centuries, components of the cannabis plant have been used experimentally in the alternative medical field.
 Modern researchers have found that certain cannabinoids—chemicals that restrict neurotransmitter activity—may possess underlying solutions for select medical conditions.
 Particularly, cannabidiol (CBD) has garnered public interest as a treatment for early onset epilepsy.
 When administered as an oil, studies and individual success stories report a significant rate of improvement in children suffering from otherwise treatment-resistant Dravet Syndrome.
 For this primary reason, among other alleged benefits, cannabis oil has become legalized for medical usage in several states across the United States.

 Due to the controversial nature of cannabis, research at this time is limited to a handful of controlled trials.
 One such trial in 2012 confirmed that cannabis oil does not contain significant amounts of the chemical compound responsible for marijuana’s psychoactive impact, known as tetrahydrocannabinol, or THC.
 Cannabidiol, then, does not produce a “high,” nor were there reports of any other negative side effects.
 Later trials of a drug Epidiolex, derived from cannabis oil, averaged a 53% decrease in seizures over the course of twelve weeks.
 In animal trials, cannabis oil has been similarly identified as a potential anticonvulsant.